Ownership: Tom Gores

 Tom Gores is owner of the Detroit Pistons and Chairman and CEO of global investment firm Platinum Equity.
 A graduate of Michigan State University who grew up in Flint, MI, Gores has substantial family and business ties to the region.
 His wife, Holly, a Michigan native who also graduated from Michigan State, has deep roots in the area and both are actively involved in the local community.
 Gores has often described the Pistons as a “community asset” with the power to unite and inspire people in Detroit and throughout Michigan.

 Off the court, Gores and his organization have remained equally committed to making an impact in the community.
 Gores, Pistons’ Vice Chairman Arn Tellem and the Detroit Pistons Foundation have made significant commitments to many local charitable organizations, including S.A.Y.
-Detroit Play Center, the Detroit Police Athletic League, City Year, Grow Detroit’s Young Talent, the Bing Youth Institute/BINGO Mentoring Program, Forgotten Harvest, Detroit Symphony Orchestra, HAVEN and the Jalen Rose Youth Academy.
+Detroit Play Center, Boys and Girls Club of Southeast Michigan, the Detroit Police Athletic League, City Year, Grow Detroit’s Young Talent, the Bing Youth Institute/BINGO Mentoring Program, Forgotten Harvest, Detroit Symphony Orchestra, HAVEN and the Jalen Rose Youth Academy.
 The basketball team also supports a wide-range of community programs through NBA Cares that focus on health and fitness, education, military, special needs, Black History and the environment.
 Since its inception in 2005, the NBA Cares program has generated more than $105 million for charity, donated over 950,000 hours of hands-on volunteer service and built more than 415 places where kids and families can live, learn or play.

 Gores and the Pistons are investing $2.5 million over six years for a City Court Rehabilitation project in partnership with the City of Detroit Recreation Department, which will oversee the construction, renovation and refurbishment of 60 basketball courts in parks throughout Detroit.
 In 2016, Gores launched FlintNOW, a $10 million private sector campaign to support short- and long-term relief and revitalization initiatives in response to the Flint water crisis.
 FlintNOW has cultivated relationships with dozens of key stakeholders and deployed resources to programs focused on immediate relief, healthy food and nutrition, education and long-term economic revitalization.
 The Pistons have been active in their support of FlintNOW, as have many other businesses.
 Other FlintNOW partnerships include a $25 million economic development program launched with Huntington Bank, a healthy foods initiative created with the National Basketball Players Association, and numerous campaigns that have provided millions of dollars in support to local Flint charitable organizations.
-In August of 2017, Gores and Consumers Energy President and CEO Patti Poppe announced a $2 million commitment to help fund the creation of a Flint Promise scholarship program.
-The new privately funded scholarships are expected to launch for the 2018-19 school year.
+In August of 2017, Gores and former Consumers Energy President and CEO Patti Poppe announced a $2 million commitment to help fund the creation of a Flint Promise scholarship program.
+The privately funded scholarships launched for the 2018-19 school year.
 Furthering Gores’ long-term vision to impact young people his hometown, he recently brought the nationally renowned Vision To Learn program to Flint in May 2018, providing free eye exams and glasses to students in need across Flint Community Schools.

 Gores’ focus on operational execution is a hallmark of Platinum Equity’s approach.
 The firm employs a highly specialized strategy it calls M&A&O® that integrates investment expertise with deep operational capability and resources.
 Its focus on operational execution is a signature of Platinum Equity’s differentiation in the global M&A marketplace.